Kidney: We have two kidneys. Each kidney is capable of sustaining life independently.

 - Uncontrolled high blood pressure for a long time

 - Frequent stone formation in the urinary tract

 - Excessive use of medicines over years (mainly pain killers

 - Proper treatment of diabetes for diabetic patient

-- Normal blood sugar level is 80 to 120 mgs%.
+- The normal blood sugar level is 80 to 120 mgs%.
 Tight control of diabetes can prevent kidney failure.

-- Normal level is 120/80 mm of hg .
+- The normal level is 120/80 mm of hg.
 If high blood pressure is present, control it with salt restriction and medicines as per doctor’s service

 - If your job is physical, you probably felt weak long ago.
 You’ll feel better now